amitgarge/movies-mentor/README.md

-# netflix-gpt
+# movie-mentor

-NetFilix Design using Tailwind and using Firebase integrating GPT for Searching purpose.
+Movie Mentor Design using Tailwind and using Firebase integrating GPT for Searching purpose.

 - Create React App
 - Configured Tailwind CSS